corentinleberre/docsify-mermaid-zoom/README.md

 You can configure min/max scale and disable the zoom pannel.

-The pannel provide **two button**.
+The pannel provides **two buttons**.
 The first button activates the zoom feature on the mermaid diagram.
 The second one allows to reset the zoom.
-This pannel can be disable.
+This pannel can be disabled.

 You can also activate the zoom on the diagram by **double clicking on it**.
 The diagram will return to its original scale once it leaves the viewport on your screen.